frontenddogma/web-development-glossary/manuscript/g.md

 Google Web Server
 : A proprietary web server software that Google uses for its web infrastructure.
 GWS is used exclusively inside Google’s ecosystem for website hosting.&nbsp;[†](#w-gws)

+Gopher
+: A communications protocol designed for distributing, searching, and retrieving documents in Internet Protocol networks.
+The design of the Gopher protocol and user interface is menu-driven, and presented an alternative to the World Wide Web in its early stages, but ultimately fell into disfavor, yielding to the Hypertext Transfer Protocol (HTTP).
+The Gopher ecosystem is often regarded as the effective predecessor of the World Wide Web.&nbsp;[†](#w-gopher)

 GPL
 : → GNU General Public License